AVAILABLE 24/7 | FREE CONSULTATION

 Defense Strategies in Armed Robbery Cases

-When accused of a crime such as robbery, there are several defense strategies that can be employed to challenge the charges.
+When someone is accused of a crime such as robbery, several defense strategies may be available to challenge the charges.
 Each strategy relies on presenting evidence to the court that may call into question the validity of the charges or the circumstances surrounding the alleged crime.

 Each of these defenses requires careful legal analysis and strategic implementation to effectively argue before a court, taking into consideration the specifics of New Jersey robbery laws and the evidence at hand.